mizrael/davidguida.net/src/_posts/2017-01-09-unit-testing-mongodb-in-c-part-4-the-tests-finally.md

 Now that we have created the user, we may want also to update some of his details.
 The idea here is to instruct the mockRepo instance to return a specific user every time the FinstOneAsync method is executed.

-Again, now we just need to verify the expectations and we&#8217;re done!
+Again, now we just need to verify the expectations and we're done!

 Note that in this case, we are making an assumption about the inner mechanism of the Handle() method of the UpdateUserHandler class.
 Personally I tend to stick with Black Box Testing, but sometimes (eg. now) you might be forced to use White Box Testing instead.
-If you don&#8217;t know what I am talking about, there&#8217;s a <a href="http://reqtest.com/testing-blog/test-design-techniques-explained-1-black-box-vs-white-box-testing/" target="_blank" rel="noopener noreferrer">nice article here </a>you may want to read.
+If you don't know what I am talking about, there's a <a href="http://reqtest.com/testing-blog/test-design-techniques-explained-1-black-box-vs-white-box-testing/" target="_blank" rel="noopener noreferrer">nice article here </a>you may want to read.

 &nbsp;

 Update 13/05/2020:

-I&#8217;ve added <a href="https://www.davidguida.net/write-integration-tests-on-mongodb-with-net-core-and-docker/" target="_blank" rel="noreferrer noopener">another article</a>, which can be considered as the final missing piece to this Series.
-Unit tests are fine, but when it comes to connecting the parts, we&#8217;re talking of &#8220;Integration tests&#8221; instead.
+I've added <a href="https://www.davidguida.net/write-integration-tests-on-mongodb-with-net-core-and-docker/" target="_blank" rel="noreferrer noopener">another article</a>, which can be considered as the final missing piece to this Series.
+Unit tests are fine, but when it comes to connecting the parts, we're talking of "Integration tests" instead.

 <div class="post-details-footer-widgets">
 </div>